ant-tar/MODX-GatewayManager/core/components/gatewaymanager/docs/readme.txt

 Since: November 13th, 2011
 Author: Bert Oost <bertoost85@gmail.com> at OostDesign.nl

-With the GatewayManager you're able to make your domains available for certain context inside your MODX installation.
+With the GatewayManager you're able to make your contexts available for certain context inside your MODX installation.
 You even can link a resource as new startpage and the GatewayManager provides a placeholder with the original URL (useful for canonical tags)